nwhite89/ng-underscore/README.md

 [![Build Status](https://travis-ci.org/nwhite89/ng-underscore.svg?branch=master)](https://travis-ci.org/nwhite89/ng-underscore)
 [![devDependency Status](https://david-dm.org/nwhite89/ng-underscore/dev-status.svg)](https://david-dm.org/nwhite89/ng-underscore#info=devDependencies)

-ng-lodash
+ng-underscore
 =========

-This is a wrapper for the utility library [Lo-Dash](http://lodash.com/) for Angular JS.
-One aim for this project is to ensure Lo-Dash doesn't have to be left on the window, and we use Lo-Dash with Angular, in the normal depenedency injection manner.
+This is a wrapper for the utility library [Underscore](http://underscorejs.org) for Angular JS.
+One aim for this project is to ensure Underscore doesn't have to be left on the window, and we use Underscore with Angular, in the normal depenedency injection manner.

 ## Installing